HenriBDev/HenriBDev/README.md

 ## Greetings!
 I'm Henrique. :wave:

-I look foward to join the IT industry, professionalize myself and work as a developer or systems analyst, also improving my study in the process.
-I really admire the logic behind the structure and implementation of systems and applications.
+I really admire the logic behind the structure and implementation of systems and applications, the insides of the computer and how everything works together.
+Looking forward for the day that I'll have enough knowledge to fully control the computer and program it as my own.

 ---